LEF Training & Education Programs

 The most important facet of D.A.R.E. is the use of specially trained police officers to deliver the curriculum within the schools.
 Police Officers are accepted as authorities on drug abuse, as they deal with drug abuse and its consequences on a daily basis.

-In order to be certified to instruct D.A.R.E., a police officer is first interviewed by a panel of police executives, D.A.R.E.
-Officers and school administrators.
-If approved, the officer must then complete two weeks (80 hours) of intensive training by Ohio’s accredited Training Center.
+In order to be certified to instruct D.A.R.E. an officer must complete two weeks (80 hours) of intensive training by Ohio’s accredited Training Center.

 For more information about DARE Ohio CLICK HERE

 The Law Enforcement Foundation is pleased to present The ALICE Training Institute’s Alert, Lockdown, Inform, Counter, Evacuate (ALICE) program, which will enable corporations to provide training that will empower employees and increase their chances of survival.
 In the same way you post evacuation routes, stock first aid cabinets, make Automatic External Defibrillators available, and train for a variety of emergency situations, we invite you to consider that this training be a part of your standard emergency training program.